What is it about music that enamors us as humans? There’s something to it for sure.

 Let’s take a look.
 We’ll get into Spotify Paid vs. Tidal Paid in a bit, so sit back and chill out will ya?

 Sometimes Tidal will randomly stop playing the track for various reasons, one of which is “Could not connect to server.” or “Server Error.”“Whattheheckyamean?!” says Jerry Lundegaard.
 This usually requires a complete shutdown of Tidal and/or a reboot of the PC.
-Almost a deal breaker on a bad day. #firstworldproblems.
-It’s important to mention that this type of error could be any number of issues outside of Tidal (my web server, etc.), but the fact that 1) my connection is always fine when it happens, and 2) it never happens in Spotify, is telling.
+Almost a deal-breaker on a bad day. #firstworldproblems.
+It’s important to mention that this type of error could be any number of issues outside of Tidal (my web server, etc.), but the fact that 1) my connection is always fine when it happens, 2) I have 100mbps internet, and 3) it never happens in Spotify, is telling.

 Sometimes after a track is done, the next one plays but the album artwork doesn’t update to reflect the new song.
 The play head also takes a while to scrub to the right spot.
 Minor annoyance.